JessicaGM/JessicaGM/README.md

 ### Hi there, I'm Jessica 👋
-I'm currently a Second Year Computer Science student.
+I'm a Second Year Computer Science student at Aston University.

 ### What I'm learning and using: